-- 1. Takes note of the name change of one current IUCN Member (Annex 6). - 2.
-Approves the request from one IUCN Member to change their membership category from National NGO Category to Affiliate (Annex 6). - 3.
+- 1. Takes note of the name change of one current IUCN Member (as per table below). - 2.
+Approves the request from one IUCN Member to change their membership category from National NGO Category to Affiliate (Annex x). - 3.
 Notes with concern the number of IUCN Members that are requesting to change their membership category to Affiliate as a result of the new Membership dues.